techcompliant/TC-Specs/TalonNav-LPS.md

 Description:
-    LPS is an entirely local positioning system, using a beacon and receiver setup.
-This device will lock onto the nearest beacon with a specified ID, using a doppler reciever to triangulate both position and velocity relative to the beacon.
+    The Talon Navigation Systems LPS is an entirely local positioning system, using a beacon and receiver model.
+This device uses a doppler receiver to triangulate position and velocity relative a specified beacon.

-    The Talon LPS has a massive range of 16km, and is accurate to the nearest mm.
+    The Talon has a range of 16km, and is accurate to 1 mm.
     Guaranteed to lock on in under 5 seconds or your money back!

-(Note: Guarantee applies only in free space with fully functioning Talon Navigation Systems LPS Beacon within 16km of receiver, presence of multiple beacons with same ID may lead to undefined behaivour and voids warranty.)
+(Note: Guarantee applies only in free space with fully functioning Talon Navigation Systems LPS Beacon within 16km of receiver.
+Presence of multiple beacons with same ID may lead to undefined behaivour and voids warranty.)

 Interrupt behavior:
-    When a HWI is received by the LPS, it reads the A register and does one of the following actions:
+    When a HWI is received by the Talon, it reads the A register and does one of the following actions:

-    0: SET_TARGET_ID
-       Sets the target beacon ID to the value of the B register.
+    0: Sets the target beacon ID to the value of the B register.

-    1: GET_LOCAL_COORDINATES
-       Stores the current position data to DCPU-16 registers X and Y.
+    1: Stores the current position data to memory begining at B.

-       Depending on the value of the B register, stores a value in X and Y, encoded as an INT32 with least significant part in X.

-       B value: Value returned
-         0: Relative x-coordinate position in mm
-         1: Relative y-coordinate position in mm
-         2: Relative z-coordinate position in mm

-         3: Relative x-coordinate velocity in mm/s
-         4: Relative y-coordinate velocity in mm/s
-         5: Relative z-coordinate velocity in mm/s
+      Data is stored in big endian.
+B must point to at least 12 words of memory.
+If B+12 is greater or equal to the maximum memory point addressable by the connected CPU, this query will silently fail.

+      Data is stored in the same layout as this B structure.

+      struct SpaceCoordinate
+      {
+         x_high;
+         x_low;
+         y_high;
+         y_low;
+         z_high;
+         z_low;
+         x_velocity_high;
+         x_velocity_low;
+         y_velocity_high;
+         y_velocity_low;
+         z_velocity_high;
+         z_velocity_low;
+      }

+      All position and velocity information is in the beacon's frame of reference.

       Register C is set with the operation status:
          0x0000       : Success
          0x0001       : Success, but reduced accuracy
          0x8000       : No fix
          0xffff       : Equipment malfunction